1. (Lesson 1) The Febonacchi sequence is an example of what type of sequence?

 for determining what?

-8. (Lesson 4) What is the mean of the following numbers?
+8. (Lesson 4) What is the range of these numbers?

-Each number in the set is multiplied by -2.
-The new mean and SD are
+Each number in the set is multiplied by 0.

 15. (Lesson 8) What is the median for the set of scores below?